The 7 Best Premium & Luxury Credit Cards [September 2023]

 Picking a premium airline credit card largely boils down to which airline you fly the most.
 So if you fly Delta on a weekly basis for work, applying for a United Club card probably doesn’t make sense.
 You’ll only use the benefits when flying a specific airline.

 On a similar note, these cards are only really worthwhile for someone that’s loyal to a specific airline.
-We don’t recommend signing up for one of these cards if you fly different airlines every time you fly, or if you only fly a few times a year.
+We don’t recommend applying for one of these cards if you fly different airlines every time you fly, or if you only fly a few times a year.

 More often than not, these cards aren’t worth putting your everyday spend on.
 None of the cards on this list earn bonus points for dining, groceries, or other common categories, so you should only put everyday spending on these cards when working to meet bonus qualifying point thresholds.